openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

 ==================================

-Here is an alternate structure would de-dupe any shared LMS/CMS dev & test logic by creating more shared modules within openedx/envs folder.
+Here is an alternate structure that would de-dupe any shared LMS/CMS dev & test logic by creating more shared modules within openedx/envs folder.
 Although DRYer, this structure would increase the total number of edx-platform files and potentially encourage more LMS-CMS coupling.
-So, will not pursue this structure, but will keep it in mind as an alternative if we enounter difficulties with the plan laid out in this ADR.
+So, we will not pursue this structure, but will keep it in mind as an alternative if we enounter difficulties with the plan laid out in this ADR.